jetbrains-academy/kotlin-onboarding-introduction/Part1/Hangman/CreateTheGame/task.md

 ```

 The word must be hidden exactly in the `_ ` format per each letter.
-The necessary symbols already exist in the project and are stored in the variables `separator` and `dash`.
+The necessary symbols already exist in the project and are stored in the variables `separator` and `underscore`.
 You just need to call them.

 In addition, the variables `wordLength` and `maxAttemptsCount` are also already defined in the project.